History of Ireland in Timeline

 In 2012, Leinster won the Heineken Cup.

-In 2012, research indicated that genetic markers of the earliest farmers were almost eliminated by Beaker-culture immigrants, who carried a new Y-chromosome R1b marker believed to have originated in Iberia around 2,500 BC.
+In 2012, research showed that the occurrence of genetic markers for the earliest farmers was almost eliminated by Beaker-culture immigrants, with a new Y-chromosome R1b marker.

 2012: Republic of Ireland Qualifies for European Championship